Give us this day, January 18, our daily Elvis

 January 18, 1996

 Lisa Marie Presley filed for divorce from singer Michael Jackson after 20 months of marriage.
+The final decree was issued on August 20, 1996.

 Former teen idol Leif Garrett pleaded not guilty to drug possession charges after he was arrested for allegedly trying to ride a Los Angeles subway without a ticket.
 The 44 year old Garrett was charged with felony possession of heroin and fare evasion.